Lawyer Profile Detail

 University of Toronto

-Mr. Ship is listed as one of the 2015 Lexpert Rising Stars: Leading Lawyers Under 40 in Canada.
-He also appears in the current edition of Chambers Canada in the area of franchising law and is recognized as a leading franchise lawyer in the current edition of Canadian Legal Lexpert Directory and the 2015 edition of Who’s Who: Canada.
+Adam is listed as one of the 2015 Lexpert Rising Stars: Leading Lawyers Under 40 in Canada.
+He is also routinely recognized as a leading franchise lawyer in Chambers Canada, Canadian Legal Lexpert Directory and Who’s Who: Canada.